LaughingJackalope/agentrouter/services/router/README.md

 *   The CAMS client also has older specific update functions like `updateAgentStatus` and `updateAgentInbox`, but the `PUT` endpoint for agent management now uses the more generic `updateAgentMappingDetails`.

 Errors from the CAMS client (e.g., agent not found, duplicate agent, invalid input for updates) are mapped to appropriate HTTP status codes by the API handlers.
 The `updatedBy` field in CAMS records is generally set by the CAMS client or the API handler (e.g., "router_service/PUT").

+## Notes

+*   **Authentication & Authorization:** These endpoints would typically be secured (e.g., using API keys, OAuth 2.0, or IAM) to ensure only authorized services can manage agent mappings and report health status.
+*   **Error Responses:** All error responses include a JSON body with an `error` field containing a descriptive message.
+*   **Timestamps:** All timestamps are in ISO 8601 format with UTC timezone (e.g., `2025-06-24T10:00:00.000Z`).
+*   **Status Values:** The `status` field typically uses `ACTIVE` or `INACTIVE` for agent status, while health checks use `HEALTHY` or `UNHEALTHY`.

+## Implementation Notes

+*   The API is designed to be RESTful and follows standard HTTP methods and status codes.
+*   The implementation uses a conceptual `cams_client` to interact with the Central Agent Mapping Service.
+*   Error handling includes input validation and proper error responses.
+*   The API is designed to be extensible for future enhancements.
+*   Health checks are logged and can be monitored for operational insights.

+For more detailed information about the health check API, see [Health Check Guide](./health_check_guide.md).

 ---
 This README describes the Agent Management APIs.
 For details on the Message Ingestion API (`POST /v1/messages`), please refer to `message_router_service_README.md`.